BoilerBookClub/.github/profile/README.md

 - Status: In Development

 ### [**club-library**](https://github.com/BoilerBookClub/club-library)
 A backend Rust service to interact with our club library and centralize requests to it.
 Uses Axum and sheets4.
-Currently, the website boiler-library is the only project that relies on this, but we hope to create a mobile app as well.
+Currently, there are no projects that rely on this and it can be considered deprecated.
 - Lead: Kai Tinkess
 - Language(s): Rust
 - Complexity: Intermediate
 - Scope: Small
-- Status: Functional
+- Status: Deprecated

 ### [**BookBingo**](https://github.com/BoilerBookClub/BookBingo)
 A [Red](https://docs.discord.red/en/stable/) discord bot cog written to facilitate our Summer 2022's event, Bingo.
 It maintained a database of cards and allowed for interactions from our members.
 Was successfully deployed on our club bot Dawes and ran for the duration of the summer.